How to Identify Where Your Shower Is Leaking From

 Water stains on the ceiling directly below the shower

 These are all tell-tale signs that there is a leak that needs to be fixed.
 This is when identification of the source becomes a priority.
 It could be a really straightforward issue, such as shower doors not being closed in the correct manner, so when you are looking for reasons for your leaking shower, it’s always best to start with the basics.

 It's essential to make sure that your shower door is not closed incorrectly, or that there is an ill-fitting shower curtain or shower screen, as both of these can be the cause of water related problems.

 To check this:

-Splash water against the closed doors, or the drawn curtain, and check to see if any water shows up outside the shower.
+Splash water against the closed glass, or the drawn curtain, and check to see if any water shows up outside the shower.
 If your shower curtain is not doing the job it should, you may want to think about fitting a shower screen.

 If you have rubber edgings on your shower screen or doors then any wearing can lead to gaps appearing, so you should check to see if any water is present outside the shower in this area.

 Check any areas of caulking around the bottom of the shower where it is attached to the wall.
 It is possible that the caulking can break and crack with age and leaks can occur.

 If either the rubber on your shower doors or the caulking is causing the problem, good news - you can easily replace the rubber shower seal at the bottom of the glass with a new one.

 If however, after splashing water in the shower you cannot identify any obvious leak, you will need to take further action.